HristinaStoyanova68/Angular-Project/README.md

 ## How it works

 - **Account Creation:**
-Users can craft their unique culinary identity by creating a personalized account, which allows them to create, update and delete their own recipes.
+Users can craft their unique culinary identity by creating a personalized account, which allows them to create, edit and delete their own recipes.
 - **Creating an Recipe in a Collection:**
 Once registered, user can easily go to Add Recipe button and with few steps can add a recipe.
 - **Real-time Updates:**